 The Free Application for Federal Student Aid (FAFSA) starts accepting applications every Oct.
-1 and is due June 30 of that award year, although schools and states have their own deadlines.
+1 and is due June 30 of the award year, although schools and states have their own deadlines.
 The deadline is important, but the opening date is arguably more so.
 The sooner you apply, the more financial aid you can receive.

 Here’s what you need to know about FAFSA deadlines for 2022 and beyond.

-Some aid is given on a first-come, first-served basis.
+However, some aid is given on a first-come, first-served basis.
 That means that if you apply soon after the Oct.
 1 opening date, you may be able to receive more aid based on your expected family contribution (EFC).
 If you’re looking for federal aid while you’re in school, you’ll need to complete the FAFSA every year.

 State and institutional FAFSA deadlines